erikgrinaker/toydb/README.md

 - [x] **Consensus:** Self-written Raft implementation with strictly serializable reads and writes.

-- [ ] **Storage:** Self-written key-value store using B+-trees and possibly LSM-trees.
-MessagePack for serialization.
-No log compaction or write-ahead log.
+- [ ] **Storage:** Self-written key-value store using B+-trees and possibly LSM-trees, with MessagePack for serialization.

 - [x] **Data Types:** Support for nulls, booleans, 64-bit integers, 64-bit floats, and UTF-8 strings up to 1 KB.